Cocoa beans close up.

 • Cocoa bean growth can stagnate and react negatively to even a small variation in temperature, interrupting overall global production.

 African cocoa beans are the backbone of the African cocoa powder and chocolate industry.
-Even small fluctuations in the weather influence Africa cocoa farming long-term.
+Even small fluctuations in the weather influence Africa cocoa farming in the short-term and long-term.

 Cocoa production relies heavily on stability and routine.
 Any political upheaval can widely influence the crop yield in a given year.
 Countries in West Africa who are key players in the flavor and chocolate industry have had to adapt quickly during these times of change: